 The Federal Communications Commission (FCC or Commission) is a sector-specific rulemaking agency with enforcement authority over the country’s communications networks.
-Under the Communications Act, the Commission is responsible for both protecting consumers and directly regulating entities responsible for critical infrastructure (as defined initially in Presidential Policy Directive-21 and later in the National Security Memorandum on Critical Infrastructure Security and Resilience).
+Under the Communications Act, the Commission is responsible for both protecting consumers and directly regulating entities responsible for "critical infrastructure" (as defined initially in Presidential Policy Directive-21 and later in the National Security Memorandum on Critical Infrastructure Security and Resilience).

 The Enforcement Bureau (EB or Bureau) is the FCC unit primarily responsible for ensuring regulated entities comply with the Communications Act, its implementing regulations, and various licensing terms and conditions.
 It conducts nonpublic investigations that involve: